-The U.S. Bureau of Labor Statistics (BLS) recorded a median annual salary of $83,580 for industrial-organizational psychologists in 2012.
-The consulting, scientific research, other health practitioner, and elementary and postsecondary school industries were the highest-paying employers of I-O psychologists at that time, the BLS reported.
+The U.S. Bureau of Labor Statistics (BLS) recorded a median annual salary of $80,330 for industrial-organizational psychologists in 2013.
+The highest paying industries at that time were scientific research and development services, health practitioner offices, company and enterprise management, employment services and elementary and secondary schools, per the BLS.

 Related to Industrial and Organizational Psychologist: Career Requirements

 Browse degree program options for the prospective organizational psychologist.
 Check the educational prerequisites of the...